diksown/gado/README.md

 ## Installing

-You need GCC 9 and Python 3 in order to install gado.
+You need GCC 9, Python3 and pip in order to install gado.

 ```
 git clone https://github.com/diksown/gado